-Auto Scroll checkbox - when selected, the list automatically scrolls as each new event message is added, so the most recent events are always visible.
+Auto Scroll checkbox - when this is selected, new events that are added to the end of the list will cause the list to scroll, so the most recent events are always shown.

 Auto Load checkbox - when selected, each time the Log button is pressed, the Event Log will open with the most recent event log displayed.
-When this checkbox is deselected, the log pulldown menu to the right becomes active, so the user can load other (older) saved event logs.
+When this checkbox is deselected, the log pulldown menu to the right becomes active, so the user can load other saved event logs.